 “Yet for all that, when they are in the land of their enemies, I will not reject them, nor will I hate them into utter destruction, and break My covenant with them, for I am Adonai their God.
 (Leviticus 26:44 TLV)

 God never fails to keep His word.
-The Jews are still God’s separated people, and they cannot be cursed.
+The Hebrews are still God’s separated people, and they cannot be cursed.
 The wicked Balaam proclaimed during the ancient time:

 How shall I curse, whom God hath not cursed? or how shall I defy, whom the Lord hath not defied?
 For from the top of the rocks I see him, and from the heights I behold him; see, the people shall live apart, and shall not be reckoned among the Goyim (Gentiles).
 (Numbers 23:9-10)